Sputnik V COVID-19 vaccine: Slovakia

 On 1 March 2021, Slovakia bought 2 million doses of the Sputnik V vaccine.
 Slovakia received the first batch of 200,000, and expected to receive another 800,000 doses in March and April.
 Another 1 million doses were set to arrive in May and June.

 On 8 April, Slovakia's drug regulator said that the Sputnik V vaccine it received did "not have the same characteristics and properties" as the version endorsed by The Lancet.
 The Slovak State Institute for Drug Control stated that Sputnik V has not yet been approved for use, as the first 200,000 doses received on 31 March were different from the product currently being reviewed by the European Medicines Agency as well as from the vaccine used in studies published in The Lancet.
 The producers have failed to reply to requests for documentation, and approximately 80% of the data was not supplied even after repeated requests.
 Due to the inconsistencies, it was not possible to review the safety and efficacy of the vaccine.
-The Russian Direct Investment Fund replied that the Slovakian laboratory which tested the vaccine was not certified by the EMA.
+The Russian Direct Investment Fund replied that the Slovak laboratory which tested the vaccine was not certified by the EMA.

 Slovak Prime Minister Igor Matovič resigned on 30 March, due to the political crisis started by the order of the Sputnik V vaccine.
 On 6 April 2021, the RDIF asked to return the delivered first batch of the vaccine due to "multiple contract violations".

 On 29 April 2021, the Slovak Ministry of Health published the Sputnik V contract.
 According to the contract, the RDIF as a seller is not liable for any adverse events following administering of the vaccine, nor its effectiveness.
 According to the Slovak lawyers, the contract is explicitly disadvantageous for Slovakia.

 On 8 May 2021, the Russian Direct Investment Fund sent a letter to the Denník N newspaper requesting the removal of the statements of the drug regulator, calling them "unsubstantiated and false" and "fake news".
 RDIF threatened the newspaper with legal action if they didn't comply with the demand by 9 May.
 The newspaper's editors refused.

-After the samples were sent to the EU-certified laboratory in Hungary and it was stated that "the results were satisfactory", the Slovakian government approved the vaccine, and announced that vaccination with Sputnik V would begin in June 2021, despite the negative review by Slovakia's drug regulator.
+After the samples were sent to the EU-certified laboratory in Hungary and it was stated that "the results were satisfactory", the Slovak government approved the vaccine, and announced that vaccination with Sputnik V would begin in June 2021, despite the negative review by Slovakia's drug regulator.
 Vaccinations started on 7 June, but without significant interest in the Sputnik V vaccine.
 Slovakia had no plans to order new batches and planned to sell or donate unused vaccines to Balkans countries.
 The registrations for vaccination were closed on 30 June.
 In July 2021, 160,000 doses of the vaccine from the first batch of 200,000 were shipped back to Russia.
 Temporary government approval for Sputnik V expired on 31 August 2021.
 In total, 18,500 people have been vaccinated.